anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ### 4. Find the derivatives of the loss function for its parameters

 Now we found the loss value and it is clear that we want it to be close to 0 as possible.
-Lower the loss result, better the predictions are.
+The lower the loss result, the better the predictions are.
 One way to decrease it is using the ***gradient descent*** algorithm.

 #### Finite difference

-Gradient descent algorithm requires finding the derivatives of the parameters with respect to the loss, but this is not intuitive.
-Instead we'll learn a **very** intuitive way of decreasing the loss value and it would be equivalent to gradient descent algorithms used by popular frameworks like PyTorch, called finite difference.
+The gradient descent algorithm requires finding the derivatives of the parameters for the loss, but this is not intuitive.
+Instead, we'll learn a **very** intuitive way of decreasing the loss value and it would be equivalent to gradient descent algorithms used by popular frameworks like PyTorch, called finite difference.

 For each parameter, we will add some very small value to it and check the loss again.
 If the new loss is smaller, then we will change this parameter's value in that direction.
 If the new loss is bigger, we will change it in the opposite direction.
 Isn't it very easy?
-After doing this for many steps, we expect loss to be a very small value.
+After doing this for many steps, we expect the loss to be a very small value.

 Now we'll implement this in Python.
-But first, let's make the code so far a bit more structural to make thins fit
+But first, let's make the code so far a bit more structural to make this fit
 perfectly:

 {% highlight python %}